 Automation is a top priority of finance and accounting professionals these days.
-And the reasons are clear: Highly automated accounting—particularly in Accounts Payable — departments process invoices faster, more accurately, with better control, and at a lower cost than their peers that have little or no automation—a completely manual, paper-laden workflow.
+And the reason is clear: highly automated accounting - particularly in accounts payable - departments process invoices faster, more accurately, with better control, and at a lower cost than their peers that have little or no automation (a completely manual, paper-laden workflow).
 It becomes even more useful for multi-unit franchises with a central accounting office.
 But many organizations miss out on the full benefits of automation because they pick the wrong technology, or they take the wrong approach to deploying an automation solution.
 ‘Procurement automation,’ ‘payments automation,’ and ‘invoice payment or Accounts Payable automation’ are sometimes used interchangeably among solution providers, causing confusion about the differences between the three and what the use applications are for each.

 Let’s see if we can shed some light.

 Before starting your automation journey ask yourselves and gain alignment on, “What is the primary goal in automating our accounting workflows, particularly accounts payable?”
 And from there, determine what the best solution would look like for your organization.
 You may discover that what you actually need is different than what you originally thought.

 For example, you may think you need to automate your payments only and discover that you need to include a complete end-to-end solution is really what will help you achieve your business goals and gain the most efficiency.
 And sometimes you might actually need a payment only automation solution.

 So, what is the difference between the three types of automation solutions?